-There are no estate duties, inheritance taxes or gift taxes, irrespective of the place of residence of the deceased or beneficiary of an estate, or of the donor or donee of a gift.
-There is however a stamp duty of US\$5 payable on the transfer of land as a gift of natural love and affection to a 'Belonger' (see question 9 below for general definition of 'Belonger') in the BVI.
+There are no BVI estate duties, inheritance taxes or gift taxes, irrespective of the place of residence or domicile of the deceased or beneficiary of an estate, or of the donor or donee of a gift or the situs of the assets.
+There is however stamp duty of US\$5 payable on the transfer of land as a gift of natural love and affection to a 'Belonger' (see question 9 below for general definition of 'Belonger') in the BVI.
 If title to BVI real property is acquired by way of gift or inheritance, a licence is required in order for non-belongers to hold that real property.